jncraton/web-apps-cpsc2330/lectures/11-tables.md

 - The `<table>` element defines an HTML table
 - It acts as a container for all table content
-- All other table elements reside inside it
+- All other table-related elements reside inside it

 ## Table Rows